azangru/mysite/src/diary/2022/index.md

 - [Jacob Kaplan-Moss’s Python development environment](https://jacobian.org/2019/nov/11/python-environment-2020/)

 ## Augist 14
-- [Red Hat's Design System](https://ux.redhat.com/components/), built with web components using Lit
+- [Red Hat’s Design System](https://ux.redhat.com/components/), built with web components using Lit

 ## August 11
 - A [site](https://theweeklychallenge.org/challenges) with weekly programming challenges.
 Designed mostly for Perl; but can, of course, be used with any language.